-In 2007, Marriott established an environmental policy and made the commitment to “go green.”
+Marriott Hotels Make the Commitment to Go Green – Marriott established an environmental policy and made the commitment to “go green.”
 Within the policy, the company established environmental goals and has been steadily striving to meet those marks.
 Learn how Marriott Hotels make the commitment to go green.

 So many times we strive to go green at home but then we lose that ability while traveling.
-We try to seek out green options while traveling, like green rental cars, green cruise lines and eco-friendly hotels and green hotels and accommodations, but sometimes it is more difficult.

 How are Marriott Hotels green?

-The list of goals includes:
+The list of Marriott’s goals includes:

 - Reducing energy and water use by 20% per hotel room by the year 2017.